Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 It’s also important to note that the weather can change a listed itinerary.
 There are times that routes become impassable, and our guides will be forced for your safety to rework your tour.

-As soon as people book their trip to Peru, specifically Cusco, they start wondering about altitude sickness.
-The air at high altitudes contains less oxygen than at sea level and forces your body to work harder to get the oxygen it needs.
 Over several days at high altitude, your body adjusts to the lower amount of oxygen in the air.
 For this reason, we always recommend spending at least two days in Cusco before beginning any trek in the Andes.
 Cusco is a marvelous city with lots to do, so if you have more time to acclimate you won´t be bored.

 With altitude sickness, you may first feel like you have the flu or a hangover.
 You may have a headache, tiredness, loss of appetite, nausea or vomiting, dizziness, trouble sleeping, trouble breathing during exercise.
 If any of these effects become severe, please contact our office, and we will help you get to a doctor.

-Most of the time, these symptoms will be mild.
-We always recommend easing into activity slowly, allowing your body to adjust.
-Drink plenty of fluids such as water or coca tea.
 Coca tea has been used since ancient times to help prevent altitude sickness.
 Leaves from the Coca Plant contain alkaloids that help bring oxygen into your blood, helping your body avoid the effects of altitude sickness.
 Avoid drinking a lot of alcohol and coffee.
 They will cause you to urinate more often and become dehydrated.
 Avoid smoking.
 Smoking makes it more difficult for your body to get oxygen.
 Avoid sleeping pills.
 They may cause shallow breathing at night, making it more difficult for your body to absorb oxygen while you sleep.

 Remember the trek to Machu Picchu is not a race.
 Even those in the best shape will suffer from altitude sickness if they race to the top of the mountain too quickly.
 Go slow, and it will give your body time to adjust to the elevation.